bowencu/WarehouseApplication/README.md

 - apply discounts to all currently listed products during promotional events, or only to products that fit a specified criteria
 - manage stock for each product in a warehouse
+- save the entire state of the warehouse inventory and individual shopper information (balances, inventories)
+- reload a previously saved state of warehouse to continue shopping with the same inventory and shopper information